YvosOnTheHub/LabNetApp/Kubernetes_v2/Addendum/Addenda01/README.md

 Tadaaaa!!

 If Trident is already installed, you will see that a new POD will start on this new host.
-This is totally expected as CSI Trident is partially composed of DaemonSets, which by definition run on every node.
+This is totally expected as CSI Trident is partially composed of DaemonSets, which by definition run on every nodes.
 ```
 # kubectl get pods -n trident -o wide
 NAME                           READY   STATUS    RESTARTS   AGE   IP             NODE    NOMINATED NODE   READINESS GATES